-Easton Lions Melvin Jones Chair
+Melvin Jones Fellowship Chair

 Nine words spoken by 1.4 million women and men over a dozen times a year all around this globe in 48,000 Lions Clubs.
 It is uttered in scores of languages by people committed to doing good.
 By people committed to leaving this place better than they found it.
 By people who will leave an imprint on their communities.
 Not a single one of those people expressing our core belief does so with more conviction than Avery Lee Williams did.
 Lee lived that motto.

 The Lions motto speaks to the power of a community.
 Lee knew that we are so much stronger in numbers than we ever could be as individuals.
 He knew that to feed a community you had to plant seeds, nurture them, help them flourish and then harvest their bounty.
 And, you had to reinvest part of that harvest back into the soil – the community.
 His harvest was the growing number of people channeling their efforts into making our community more inviting, stronger – a wonderful place to live and raise a family.